quek/arysn/README.md

 # PostGIS

-Only PostGIS `POINT; is supported.
+Only PostGIS `POINT` is supported.
 You must specify `gis` featuers and `postgis` crate is required.

 Cargo.toml